£100k Childcare Cliff Edge: How to Keep Your Free Hours

 All tax calculations in this guide use 2025/26 tax year rates and thresholds.
+Updated to reflect the September 2025 expansion to 30 hours for under-3s.

 Childcare in the UK is expensive, often over £1,000 per month for full-time nursery.
 The good news?
 The government offers several schemes to help, and you can often combine them.
 The bad news?
 They're complicated, and high earners face harsh cliff edges where earning slightly more can cost you thousands in lost benefits.